 Click OK to save your changes or Cancel to exit.

-Note: when you add new resource strings, they are also automatically added to the other languages in the collection.
-You will need to translate them too!
+When you add new resource strings, they are also automatically added to the other languages in the collection.
+You will need to translate them too.

 Select the resource string you want to delete and press Remove.
 Note that you cannot remove global resource strings (the Remove button is disabled when you select a global resource string).

 Languages have some properties that you can access using the Language Tools button in the Resource Strings editor.